|

 of use cases, this is overkill and can cause reduced

-performance from both the inter-processor interrupt used
+performance from both the inter-processor interrupt used to

-to do this, the kernel/user transition, the needless
+do this, the kernel/user transition, the needless

-interruption of the tasks userspace activities, and
+interruption of the tasks userspace activities, and reduced

-the events are processed at any kernel/user transition.
+events are processed at any kernel/user transition.
+The

-flag will improve performance.
+performance.
 Available since 5.19.

 IORING_SETUP_TASKRUN_FLAG